Losiel/The-Super-Random-Bot/README.md

 To run the bot, run the following command: `luvit main.lua`

 # Note
-The bot requires of your Discord bot's token (to put your bot online) and your Roblox account's token (to check if a bot is online)<br/>
+The bot requires of your Discord bot's token (to put your bot online) and your Roblox account's token (to check if a game is online)<br/>
 That information should be inside `important_info.lua`, so create one with:<br/>
 ```lua
 return {